|Course title:||Certificate in Advanced Oral Health Practice|

 |Pre-requisites:||Candidates must hold GDC registration and a recognised Dental Nurse qualification|

-Candidates must achieve a pass in all assessments to gain the qualification.
+Candidates must achieve a pass in all assessments for successful completion.

-Candidates get two attempts at the final examination.
+Candidates get two included attempts at the final examination.
+Further attempts will incur a fee.

 |Guided Learning Hours:||This programme is 300 Guided Learning Hours (GLH)|